Alfred Crowdy Lovett: Published work

 The Armies of India is a book published in December 1911, which features illustrations by Lieutenant Colonel Alfred Crowdy Lovett and text by George Fletcher Macmunn.
 It documents the development of the British Indian army, showcasing various regiments and their uniforms.
 The work is noted for its detailed illustrations and historical context and remains available in print.

 Awards and recognition

-On 16 February 1915, he was made a Companion of the Order of the Bath (CB), and on 3 February 1919, he was awarded the Commander of the Order of the British Empire (CBE) in the King's Birthday Honours.
+On 16 February 1915, he was made a Companion of the Order of the Bath (CB).

 Death and legacy

-Alfred Crowdy Lovett fell ill during World War I and died on 27 May 1919, the year after the conflict ended, aged reportedly 57, and was buried in Manor Road Cemetery, Scarborough, North Yorkshire.
+Lovett fell ill during World War I and died on 27 May 1919, the year after the conflict ended, aged reportedly 57, and was buried in Manor Road Cemetery, Scarborough, North Yorkshire.
 His paintings gained greater acclaim after his death and were frequently shown in Royal Academy exhibitions.